-We expect to begin our audit shortly after the end of your fiscal year and to issue our reports prior to June 30, 2020.
 William J. Lauer, CPA, is the engagement partner and is responsible for supervising the engagement and signing the reports or authorizing another individual to sign them.
+We expect to begin our audit shortly after the end of your fiscal year and to issue our reports prior to June 30, 2022.

-Our fees for these services will be at our standard hourly rates plus out-of-pocket costs (such as report reproduction, word processing, postage, travel, copies, telephone, etc.) except that we agree that our gross fee, including expenses, will not exceed \$10,850.
+Our fees for these services will be at our standard hourly rates plus out-of-pocket costs (such as report reproduction, word processing, postage, travel, copies, telephone, etc.) except that we agree that our gross fee, including expenses, will not exceed \$11,625.
 Our standard hourly rates vary according to the degree of responsibility involved and the experience level of the personnel assigned to your audit.
 Our invoices for these fees will be rendered each month as work progresses and are payable on presentation.

 The above fees are based on anticipated cooperation from your personnel and the assumption that unexpected circumstances will not be encountered during the audit.
 If we find that additional audit procedures are required, or if additional services are requested by the Commission, those services will be billed at our standard hourly rates.
-Additional audit procedures might be required for certain accounting issues or events, such as new contractual agreements, transactions and legal requirements of new bond issues, new funds, major capital projects, new tax increment districts, if there is an indication of misappropriation or misuse of public funds, or if significant difficulties are encountered due to the lack of accounting records, incomplete records, or turnover in the Commission's staff.
+Additional audit procedures might be required for certain accounting issues or events, such as new contractual agreements, transactions and legal requirements of significant new grants, new funds, major capital projects, if there is an indication of misappropriation or misuse of public funds, or if significant difficulties are encountered due to the lack of accounting records, incomplete records, or turnover in the Commission's staff.
 If significant additional time is necessary, we will discuss it with you and arrive at a new fee estimate before we incur the additional costs.